 –MAINSTREAM GAY VENUES IN GENERAL.
 This is not 1 place but many… I’m, talking about the Jimmy Woos where you’re only allowed in if you are ‘someone’ (what does that even mean??
 The Netherlands is much too small to have an attitude!).

 The same blacklistnomination goes to lots of other mainstream gay/lesbian venues, you know, all those Reguliersdwarsstraat bars that play Andre Hazes and Madonna, and who THINK they are transfriendly but fail to understand te difference between BEING welcome and FEELING welcome.

 You might wonder: why don’t I just mention ‘all bars’ in general’ without the ‘gay’ – well obviously one would expect gay bars to be more transfriendly than straight bars, unfortunately reality bites.

 –PANN in Utrecht, nicely volunteer based but multiple reports say this party lacks diversity now (little diversity in age and gender expression, unless they have a 30+ event in EKKO).
 PANN used to be such a nice mix of kinky people, old gays and youngsters.
 But that was in the nineties of last century.
 Now it’s gone totally homogenous.

 A word of advice: if you want ‘different’ people to feel comfortable, make sure that there actually is DIVERSITY.

 – candidate for the Blacklist: Ruigoord, Amsterdam.
 It pains my heart but this used to be such a truly interesting spot.
-Now it mainly hosts expensive dance festivals.
+Now it mainly hosts expensive dance festivals that are inaccessible to poor (transgender) people.
 Where is the art?
 Where have all the flowers gone?

 – candidate for the Blacklist: De Trut.
 I know it’s surprising, read more about it here.